huaxuan-zhu/a/Week1/Readme.md

 So a site can have multiple statues using bitwise operations.
 This method doesn't use any virtual site.
 The following is the specific approach:
 (1) At the beginning, all sites' statues are *blocked*.
-Set the status of each site on top to be *connected to the top* and the similar goes for bottom.
+Set the status of each site on top to be *connected to the top* and the similar goes for the bottom.
 (2) Every time we open a blocked site, we need to set its status to open and union it to its neighbors.
 Before each union call, find the root of the tree of this neighbor and record its status.
 After traversal of all its neighbors, we have a new tree consisting of trees which neighbors are originally in and the newly opened site.